↑

 Chemical Purification

-This is the favorite of the lightweight backpackers on a budget.
-A small jar of tablets or purifying liquid weighs a lot less than a filter and can purify several weeks’ worth of water.
+Liquid chemicals and water purification tablets are the favorite of most lightweight backpackers on a budget.
+A small jar of iodine tablets or purifying liquid weighs a lot less than a filter and can purify several weeks’ worth of water.

 Also, if you’re getting water from a really questionable source, it’s worth it to use some chemical purification in addition to a normal microfilter.